By DANIEL KUSNER | May 7, 2004

 Maybe it’s her inherent maternal instincts.
 Because her inviting demeanor makes this writer forget that crushing deadlines are steadily ticking away.

 That’s no surprise.

 When it comes to acting, Swinton is a master at saying things without words.

 The tale is a sensual thriller that — because it contains the tamest flash of full-frontal nudity — received an NC-17 rating.

 Swinton was Jarman’s leading lady for “The Garden” (1990), “Edward II” (1991), “Wittgenstein” (1993) and Jarman’s sawn song, “Blue” (1993).

 And in person, she’s so supernaturally beautiful, she’s like an alien-terrestrial who secretly inhabits Earth.

 “But I am,” she says while widening her green eyes.
 “I’ve always felt a close connection to David Bowie on those grounds.”

 As a mother of twins — a boy and a girl — Swinton was stopped in her tracks by a Mother’s Day question: about parents accepting their children’s sexuality.

 “A child’s sexuality is none of anybody’s business — not even the mother’s,” she says firmly.
 “There are bank managers who can’t bear the idea that their sons are going to be bad at math.
 And there are amateur dramatic mothers who can’t stand the idea of the children not being performers.”

 For moms experiencing challenges accepting their child’s sexual identity, Swinton suggests they read the "On Children" chapter of Lebanese-American philosopher Kahlil Gibran’s “The Prophet.”

 “It talks about the parent being like an archer.
 You simply draw your arm back and you let your arrow go.
 The arrow will go further than you could ever travel.
 It’s not for you to follow the arrow.
 And you should never skew the arrow so that it will land close to the bow,” Swinton explains.
 “It’s such a privilege to have children.
 And on children go.
 In a way, they come from you.
-But you can’t go where they’re going.
+But you can’t go where they’re going."